Tom-Pecher/RL-CW/README.md

 Each agent should be in a separate directory.
 The directory contains a `train.py` file that contains the training code for your agent.
 You can also add any other files you need for your agent, but these should be in the agent's directory.

-As for what the training code should look like, you can look at the `example.py` file in the `src` directory.
+As for what the training code should look like, you can look at the `example.py` file in the `src` directory, or the `dqn` example.

 <!-- TOC --><a name="useful-git-commands"></a>
 ## Useful git commands